sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Add mini-galleries for API documentation
 ========================================

-When documenting a given function/class, Sphinx-Gallery enables you to link to any examples that either:
+When documenting a given function/method/attribute/object/class, Sphinx-Gallery enables you to link to any examples that either:

-1. Use the function/instantiate the class in the code.
+1. Use the function/method/attribute/object or instantiate the class in the code.
-2. Refer to that function/class using sphinx markup ``:func:``/``:class:``
-   in a documentation block.
+2. Refer to that function/method/attribute/object/class using sphinx markup ``:func:``/``:meth:``/``:attr:``/``:obj:``/``:class:`` in a documentation block.

 The former is useful for auto-documenting functions that are used and classes that are explicitly instantiated.
 The latter is useful for classes that are